 Cross country skiing

 The Swiss paradise of silver trails offers spectacular cross-country skiing possibilities in every respect – unique scenery, top track quality, and unsurpassed snow safety.
 Whether you want to train for the Engadine ski marathon, test your limits on the race tracks or prefer to glide along the illuminated night trails at a later hour, beginners as well as pros will find the right cross-country ski trail for their ability.

 Imagine speeding headfirst down the ice track at the break-neck speed of 140 km per hour; your nose only just above the ice.
 Since the 1884/85 winter season, excited participants have felt the big surge of adrenaline on the legendary Cresta Run.
 For anyone who tries it, Cresta racing soon becomes an addiction.
 The adventure, tinged with danger, is what makes racing down the Cresta Run on a fast skeleton bobsled so alluring to enthusiasts.

-During the Corvatsch Snow Night, which is every winter night from 19.00 to 2.00 h, you can ski down the longest lit skiing slope (4.2 km) in Switzerland.
+During the Corvatsch Snow Night, which is every Friday night in winter from 19.00 to 2.00 h, you can ski down the longest lit skiing slope (4.2 km) in Switzerland.
 The Murtèl restaurant, located at the middle station, is ideal for a relaxing break from the addictive slopes.
 After the skiing, people meet in the Hossa Bar, where the party is just getting started.

 Ice sports have a tradition in the Upper Engadine.
 You can skate on our hotel ice rink, which is open until the end of February, play a game of curling with friends or chase after the puck in the Ludains ice arena.

 Horse carriage rides